Elsie-F/washing-machine-service/README.md

 #### Test assignment
 A backend service with REST API to control washing machine.
+It requires postgresql database named "washingdb" to be created at user home folder and Maven & JDK 11 to be installed.

-To run this application install Maven and JDK 11, then move to the project directory and run:
+To run this application, move to the project directory and run:

 `$ mvn package`

-`$ java -jar java -jar washing-machine-service-0.0.1-SNAPSHOT.jar`
+`$ java -jar washing-machine-service-0.0.1-SNAPSHOT.jar`

 To invoke REST API you can use, e.g., curl or Postman.
 Here is the list of endpoints: